Stock Markets Flat As Virus Cases Spike - UrduPoint

 Oil was firmer, along with the dollar, while the pound slipped after gains made on hopes that on-off-on-again post-Brexit trade talks might finally make some progress.

-Better-than-expected new US jobless benefit claims were welcomed but analysts said the underlying economic situation remained concerning and made the case for a fresh stimulus package all the more pressing.
+Better-than-expected new US jobless benefit claims and other US data were welcomed but analysts said the underlying economic situation remained concerning and made the case for a fresh stimulus package all the more pressing.

 "With fiscal relief package hopes dimming, this situation is worrisome," Gregory Daco of Oxford Economics tweeted.